Why Do I Need A Will?

 Each state has an intestacy statute, which is a statutory formula dictates how your assets will be distributed if you die without a will.
 The statute is rigid and inflexible and may not reflect the way you would want your assets distributed.
-For information regarding the Texas intestacy statutes, click on the link.
+For information regarding how property is distributed if you die without a Will in Texas, click on the link.